andreeelopes/replicated-key-value-store-w-paxos/README.md

 ### Directory strucutre of the project (TBD)
 ###
 ```
-server
-├───logs
+replicated-key-value-store-w-paxos
 ├───src
 │   ├───main
-│   │   ├───java/pt/unl/fct/ecma
+│   │   ├───scala
-│   │   │   ├───api						(api based on the Swagger specification)
+│   │   │   ├───paxos						(api based on the Swagger specification)
-│   │   │   ├───brokers					(allows the decoupling of services)
+│   │   │   ├───statemachinereplication					(allows the decoupling of services)
-│   │   │   ├───conf					(general configurations)
+│   │   │   ├───testapp					(general configurations)
-│   │   │   ├───controllers				(request handlers)
-│   │   │   ├───errors					(custom exceptions for HTTP errors)
-│   │   │   ├───models					(models of the data)
-│   │   │   ├───repositories			(allows queries to the db)
-│   │   │   ├───security				(authorization and authentication services)
-│   │   │   │   └───annotations			(Spring Security annotations)
-│   │   │   └───services				(services that the logic of the application)
-│   │   └───resources					(contains the db configuration)
-│   └───test/java/pt/unl/fct/ecma		(Spring Boot Tests)
-│       └───utils						(some utilities used on the tests
+│   └───test
 ```